nilearn/nilearn/doc/plotting/index.rst

 .. versionadded:: 0.3

-NOTE: This functions works for only with matplotlib higher than 1.3.1.
+NOTE: These functions works for only with matplotlib higher than 1.3.1.

 .. |plot_surf_roi| image:: ../auto_examples/01_plotting/images/sphx_glr_plot_surf_atlas_001.png